 The list is more than enough for most websites.
 With the help of all these data, you can determine if you need an upgrade or not.

 In addition to the built-in monitoring features, Cloudways also offers New Relic integration for advanced application monitoring.
 New Relic is actually a paid service.
 But Cloudways has partnered with them to offer a smaller version of it for free.

 New Relic allows performing a detailed analysis of how your applications perform.
 For example, it gives colored graphs for each WordPress hook and its execution times over a set period of time.
 It is highly helpful in finding out which plugin or theme is slowing down your site, or causing server overload.

 Under the WordPress hooks section, it shows the most time-consuming hooks in descending order, along with the top five hooks plotted on a graph.

 Since it is a cloud platform, you can vertically scale your servers at any time.

-That means, you can start with a small 1GB server and scale up to 2GB or more as demands increase.
+That means, you can start with a small 1GB server and scale up to 192GB as demands increase.

 A CDN can considerably improve page speeds by delivering static files from locations closer to your visitors.

 According to their blog post, Cloudways have partnered with Stackpath to offer the CDN service.